redballoonsecurity/ofrak/docs/contributor-guide/component/external_tools.md

 ### ComponentExternalTool

-`ofrak.model.component_model.ComponentExternalTool` is a class that encapsulates the information that OFRAK tracks about an external tool which a component depends on.
-Each component that uses an external tool should include a `ComponentExternalTool` object for that tool in its `external_dependencies` field (empty by default, this field does not need to be provided for components which do not use an external tool).
-The `ofrak_components.zip.ZipUnpacker` is an example:
+[ComponentExternalTool][ofrak.model.component_model.ComponentExternalTool] is a class that encapsulates the information that OFRAK tracks about an external tool which a component depends on.
+Each component that uses an external tool should include a [ComponentExternalTool][ofrak.model.component_model.ComponentExternalTool] object for that tool in its
+`external_dependencies` field (empty by default, this field does not need to be provided for components which do not use an external tool).
+The [ZipUnpacker][ofrak_components.zip.ZipUnpacker] is an example:

 1. At the top of the file, the `ComponentExternalTool` is declared: